martinbadrous/ROS_TurtleBot3/README.md

 2- Place it in your Catkin_ws/src file\
 3- Clone this library https://github.com/danielsnider/follow_waypoints4- Launch the “ start_navigation.launch” launch file that in the t3_navigation
 package\
-5- Launch the “follow_waypoint.launch” launch file that is in the cloned package\
+4- Launch the “follow_waypoint.launch” launch file that is in the cloned package\
-6- Start Rviz for visualizing\
+5- Start Rviz for visualizing\
-7- Add A PoseArray to your Rviz that subscribe to the topic /way_points\
+6- Add A PoseArray to your Rviz that subscribe to the topic /way_points\
-8- Choose your way points using the Rviz 2D Pose Est. button\
+7- Choose your way points using the Rviz 2D Pose Est. button\
-9- After choosing your way points, publish into the topic /path_ready\
+8- After choosing your way points, publish into the topic /path_ready\
-10- Observe the robot follow the specified way points\
+9- Observe the robot follow the specified way points\\\

 Second method, choosing way points using a python script\
 1- Extract my implemented package that comes along with this report\
 2- Place it in your Catkin_ws/src file\
 3-Launch the “ start_navigation.launch” launch file that in the t3_navigation
 package\
-5- Launch the “start_follow_waypoint.launch” launch file that is included in my package\
+4- Launch the “start_follow_waypoint.launch” launch file that is included in my package\
-6- Start Rviz for visualizing or Gazebo\
+5- Start Rviz for visualizing or Gazebo\
-7- Add A PoseArray to your Rviz that subscribe to the topic /way_points\
+6- Add A PoseArray to your Rviz that subscribe to the topic /way_points\
-8- Specifiy your way_points in the python file titled “waypoint_publisher.py”\
+7- Specifiy your way_points in the python file titled “waypoint_publisher.py”\
-9- After choosing your way points, publish into the topic /path_ready using the python file “waypoint_publisher.py” so just execute this file\
+8- After choosing your way points, publish into the topic /path_ready using the python file “waypoint_publisher.py” so just execute this file\
-10- Observe the robot follow the specified way points\
+9- Observe the robot follow the specified way points\

 ## Process (Steps)